Who benefits? US debates fairest way to share spare vaccine - WTMJ

 The central question for Biden: What share of doses should be provided to those who need it most, and how many should be reserved for U.S. partners?

-The answer, so far at least, appears to be that the administration will take a hands-off approach to distributing the bulk of the doses by providing them to COVAX, the U.N.-backed global vaccine sharing program.
+The answer, so far at least, appears to be that the administration will provide the bulk of the doses to COVAX, the U.N.-backed global vaccine sharing program meant to meet the needs of lower income countries.
 While the percentage is not yet finalized, it would mark a substantial — and immediate — boost to the lagging COVAX effort, which to date has shared just 76 million doses with needy countries.

-The Biden administration plans to reserve about a fourth of the doses for the U.S. to dispense directly to individual nations of its choice.
+The Biden administration is considering reserving about a fourth of the doses for the U.S. to dispense directly to individual nations of its choice.

 The growing U.S. stockpile of COVID-19 vaccines is seen not only as a testament to American ingenuity, but also its global privilege.